Ozia112/Team-2-FSE-repo/B_task/Product.md

   _Limitations:_

-  _Regulaciones and regulations:_ Compliance with privacy regulations.
+  _Regulations and regulations:_ Compliance with privacy regulations.

-  _Tiempo:_ Product Launch in a Period of Time.
+  _Time:_ Product Launch in a Period of Time.

-  _Presupuesto:_ Development and maintenance cost.
+  _Budget:_ Development and maintenance cost.

   _Restricciones techniques:_ Limitations in hardware and software.